thomasWeise/aitoa/book/structure/objective/README.md

 Notice that maximization and minimization problems can be converted to each other by simply negating the objective function.
 In other words, if $\objf$ is the objective function of a minimization problem, we can solve the maximization problem with $-\objf$ and get the same result.

-From the perspective of a programmer, an objective function implements the interface given in [@lst:IObjectiveFunction].
+From the perspective of a programmer, an objective function implements the generic interface given in [@lst:IObjectiveFunction].
+The `evaluate` function of this interface maps the solution space class `Y` to the subset of real numbers representable by the data type `double`.

 \repo.listing{lst:IObjectiveFunction}{A general interface for objective functions.}{java}{src/main/java/aitoa/structure/IObjectiveFunction.java}{}{}